 Cured In Place Pipe (CIPP) Installation

 CIPP installation involves inverting an epoxy saturated fiber lining into a sewer line using water pressure and causing the epoxy to cure by heating the water.
 Services and lateral connections are opened after the pipe has cured using a camera and robotic cutter.
-This process results in a continuous, joint free, structural liner that can be installed with minimal disruption to adjacent residents and traffic, and requires no excavation or street reconstruction.
-A video clip illustrating this process is available for your viewing.
+This process results in a continuous, joint-free, structural liner that can be installed with minimal disruption to adjacent residents and traffic, and requires no excavation or street reconstruction.